LussyFairMorngTsarbootsektor/BlogContent/bed-occupancy-sensor/Content.md

 ### Dynamic wakeup time
 Replace the hard-coded wakeup time with a dynamic API call to a calendar/microsoft teams for example.
 This would allow the alarm to be triggered at different times depending on the next day's schedule =
 ### Sleep cycles/quality analysis & sync wakeup
-Using this system, it would be possible to analyse sleep patterns to determine the sleep stage & trigger the alarm at the best time for a seemless wakeup
+Using this system, it would be possible to analyse sleep patterns to determine the sleep stage & trigger the alarm at the best time for a seemless wakeus